levsero/test_embed/doc/zesettings.md

 #### contactButton

-Replaces the default string on the button that opens the contact options element, which lets the user choose between starting a chat or submitting a ticket.
+Replaces the default string on the button that opens the contact options component, which lets the user choose between starting a chat or submitting a ticket.

 ![example](https://zen-marketing-documentation.s3.amazonaws.com/docs/en/widget_contact_options.png)